Home » ABA Therapy » Mastering Self Monitor ABA Techniques: A Practical Guide to Behavior Success

 3. Encourages Accountability

-Knowing that they are responsible for tracking their behavior often motivates individuals to stay on task and meet their goals.
+Self-awareness of being responsible for monitoring their behavior encourages many individuals to stay on track and meet their set objectives.

 4. Improved Outcomes